 Urinary incontinence, the involuntary loss of urine, affects millions of people of all ages.
 Contrary to common beliefs, it isn’t a natural part of aging and isn’t confined to women.
 In men, the condition can be the result of surgery for prostate cancer, neurological conditions such as multiple sclerosis, and less commonly, enlarged prostate.
-In fact, in the 7th, 8th and 9th decades of life, more men than women are bothered with this problem.

 - Many people avoid normal activities because of incontinence